Skip to content

 How long cases take

 Criminal proceedings move on the court's timeline, not the parties'.
-Typical durations:
+Typical durations for each stage — Magistrates', Crown Court, and appeals — are set out on the timescales page.

 Public Access Guidance